 Building a business as an entrepreneur with disabilities has many unique challenges.
 Follow these steps to fund your business and make it successful.

 According to the most recent estimates, roughly 25% of Americans have at least one disability.
-But while some disabilities can make it difficult to complete certain tasks, many people with disabilities have still been able to accomplish remarkable things.
+And while some disabilities can make it difficult to complete certain tasks, many people with disabilities have still been able to accomplish remarkable things.
 Disabled people are a significant portion of the American workforce and many have gone on to start small businesses of their own.

 Successfully running a business will require hard work, market awareness, and adequate sources of funding.
 In this article, we will provide useful resources and tips for starting a small business as an entrepreneur with a disability and the first steps you can take to actually get there.